kaosat-dev/Blenvy/crates/bevy_gltf_blueprints/README.md

     BlueprintName("Health_Pickup".to_string()),
     SpawnHere,
     TransformBundle::from_transform(Transform::from_xyz(x, 2.0, y)),
-    // from Rapier: this means the "Health_Pickup" entity will also have a velocity component when inserted into the world Velocity {
+    // from Rapier/bevy_xpbd: this means the entity will also have a velocity component when inserted into the world Velocity {
         linvel: Vec3::new(vel_x, vel_y, vel_z),
         angvel: Vec3::new(0.0, 0.0, 0.0),